shishir-dwi/Personal-PortFolio/README.md

 # Personal-PortFolio
-A normal unresponsive portfolio website using HTML and CSS
+A responsive portfolio website using HTML and CSS